 USDC Northern District of California

-Cotchett, Pitre & McCarthy LLP, along with Block & Leviton, filed a lawsuit against Lowe’s HIW, Inc. (“Lowe’s”) on June 15, 2012, alleging that Lowe’s had misclassified its California installers as independent contractors in violation of California law.
+CPM, along with Block & Leviton, filed a lawsuit against Lowe’s HIW, Inc. (“Lowe’s”) on June 15, 2012, alleging that Lowe’s had misclassified its California installers as independent contractors in violation of California law.
 Judge Jeffrey S. White granted the plaintiffs' motion for class certification in August 2013, certifying the class of California installers and appointing CPM and Block & Leviton as class counsel.
-The firms proceeded to secure a $6.5 million settlement on behalf of the class of California installers, which received preliminarily approval from the court on June 25, 2014, and is currently awaiting final approval.
-For more information regarding the settlement, please click HERE.
+On behalf of the class of California installers, the firms secured a $6.5 million settlement, which received preliminarily approval from the court on June 25, 2014, and is currently awaiting final approval.

 Cozzitorto et al. v.
 AAA